justin-marian/switch/README.md

 **Configuration:**
 VLANs and trunk configurations are set via a configuration file specified in the API section.

-### BPDU Structure and Transmission

-Bridge Protocol Data Units (BPDUs) are special frames exchanged between switches to implement STP.
-BPDUs contain crucial information for electing the root bridge and determining designated ports.

-- BPDUs are identified by the multicast destination MAC address 01:80:C2:00:00:00.
-- The BPDU structure includes fields such as root bridge ID, sender bridge ID, root path cost, message age, max age, hello time, and forward delay.
-- BPDUs are encapsulated within the Logical Link Control (LLC) header, which includes the DSAP (Destination Service Access Point), SSAP (Source Service Access Point), and Control fields.

-STP ensures a stable and loop-free network topology by dynamically adjusting port states and blocking redundant links based on the information exchanged through BPDUs.

-## STP
+## STP (Spanning Tree Protocol)

-STP (Spanning Tree Protocol) is a protocol used to prevent loops in network topologies by creating a loop-free logical topology.
+STP is a protocol used to prevent loops in network topologies by creating a loop-free logical topology.
 This implementation provides a simplified version of STP to avoid network loops.

 - Each switch initially considers itself as the root bridge and starts with all ports in the Listening state.
 - BPDUs (Bridge Protocol Data Units) are exchanged between switches to elect the root bridge and determine the designated ports.